GraphiteEditor/Graphite/website/content/_index.md

 # Get involved

 <p class="balance-text">The Graphite project could not exist without its community.
-Building its ambitious and versatile feature set will require contributions from developers, designers, technical experts, creative professionals, and eagle-eyed bug hunters.
+Building its ambitious and versatile feature set will require contributions from artists, designers, developers, technical experts, and eagle-eyed bug hunters.
 Help build the future of digital art.</p>

 <a href="/volunteer" class="button arrow">Volunteer</a>